 If your blood glucose is still low (< 4.0 mmol/L), repeat steps 1 to 3.
 If your blood glucose is 4.0 mmol/L and above, proceed to step 4.

-If your next meal is more than 1 hour away, eat an additional snack containing 15 g of longer-acting carbohydrate.
+If your next meal is more than 1 hour away, eat an additional snack containing 15g of longer-acting carbohydrates.

-3 pieces of biscuits
+3 pieces of biscuits, or

 1 slice of bread